SaaS Procurement

 Whilst those that invest in automation and involve procurement in wider strategic planning for the business see benefits in innovation, business growth and speed to market, those that don’t can actually experience significant declines in these areas.

 It’s not as simple as including automation however.
-SaaS procurement has a multitude of challenges that need to be addressed constantly and effectively as a matter of course.
+Software procurement has a multitude of challenges that need to be addressed constantly and effectively as a matter of course.

 Challenges in SaaS procurement

 SaaS procurement is a multi-faceted, multi-department process.
-As such, businesses must overcome numerous challenges to ensure successful SaaS procurement initiatives.
+As such, businesses must overcome numerous challenges to ensure successful software procurement initiatives.
 We’ve highlighted some of these in the list below:

 • Identifying the right software — Many tools compete for market dominance across multiple areas.
 Each of these tools differ slightly in terms of platform features, business suitability and pricing structures, so identifying the right one for your business needs requires meticulous attention to detail.